Libera-Chat/libera-chat.github.io/content/_posts/2026-04-01-downgrades.md

 excerpt: Backporting IRCv3 `+typing` tags and more to older clients.
 ---

+>Update: This was our April 1st 2026 prank.
+>`CompatServ`/`pyrite` will be online for a few days following the publication
+>date of this post, but we will not be forcing it on our users.
+>If anyone would like to host it for their own channels,
+>the source code can be found [here](https://github.com/Libera-Chat/pyrite).

 Hello Libera.Chat users,

 First off, we would like to thank the community for the warm reception our